Families of tractable problems with respect to vertex-interval-membership width and its generalisations: Applications of TIM meta-algorithm

-We now assume for all times $t'\leq t<\Lambda-1$, there exists a defence of vertex-time pairs $D$ consisting of pairs up to timestep $t$ such that only a set of vertices $B$ is burning by time $t$, if and only if there exists a corresponding sequence of $(2,X)$-component states $s_0, \ldots, s_{t'}$.
+We now assume for all times $t'\leq t$, there is a partial temporal dominating set of vertex appearances $D$ up to timestep $t'$ if and only if there is a corresponding sequence of $(X,1)$-component states $s_0, ... s_{t'}$.

 Consider time $t+1$.
-We first assume that there exists a defence $D$ of vertex-time pairs at or before $t+1$ such that only the vertices in $B$ are burning by time $t+1$.
-Let $D_{t}$ be the set of vertex-time pairs in $D$ with times up to $t$ and $D_{t+1}$ be the set of pairs in $D$ with time $t+1$.
-By our inductive hypothesis, there exists a corresponding sequence of states $s_0,\ldots,s_t$ for the defence $D_t$ and the set $B_t$ of vertices burning by time $t$ under $D_t$.
+We first assume that there exists partial temporal dominating set $D$ of vertex appearances on or before $t+1$.
+Let $D_{t}$ be the set of vertex appearances in $D$ with times up to $t$.
+That is, $D_{t} = \{(v, i) \in D : i \leq t \}$.
+By our inductive hypothesis, there exists a corresponding sequence of states $s_0,\ldots,s_t$ for $D_t$.

-Now let $s_{t+1}$ be the state containing the labelling $l_{t+1}$ where all vertices which are in $B_t$ or adjacent to a vertex in $B_t$ at time $t+1$ and not in $D$ are labelled $\burning$, any vertices which are in $D_t$ are labelled $\defended$, any vertices which are in $D_{t+1}$ are labelled $\newdef$, and all remaining vertices are labelled $\unburnt$.
-Note that the vertices labelled $\burning$ must be exactly those in the set $B$.
-For each connected component $C$ in $G_{t+1}$, let $\nu_{t+1}(C)$ be the vector such that the first $t+1$ entries are $0$ and the remaining entries are $|D_{t+1}|=l_{t+1}^{-1}(\newdef)$.
-Note that the validity routine must return true for all connected components of $G_{t+1}$ by construction.

-We now consider the transition routine given by Algorithm~\ref{alg:temp-fire-tim}.
-By construction of our labelling of the vertices of each connected component $C$ in $G_{t+1}$, the vertices labelled $\defended$ in $s_{t+1}$ must be the union of those labelled $\defended$ and those labelled $\newdef$ in $s_t$.
-In addition, all vertices are labelled $\burning$ if and only if they are labelled $\burning$ by $s_t$ or labelled $\unburnt$ by $s_t$ and adjacent to a vertex labelled $\burning$ by $s_{t}$ at time $t+1$.
-Also note that the vertices labelled either $\unburnt$ or $\newdef$ by $s_{t+1}$ must be labelled $\unburnt$ by $s_t$.
-Therefore, Algorithm~\ref{alg:temp-fire-tim} returns true in line 5, and the transition routine returns true for all connected components $C$ of $G_{t+1}$.
-Therefore, $s_0,\ldots,s_{t+1}$ corresponds to $D$ as required.